Spacerocket007/Steam-Auto-Shutdown/README.md

 - Select able steam download (downloading) folder (This is required to show the program where games are downloaded and once they are grabbed, to turn off your Computer.)

-- Toggle On/Off (Turns shutdown after download On/Off)
+- Shutdown On/Off (Turns shutdown after download On/Off)

 - Exit button